-Palestinian unity on agenda as Hamas, Fatah leaders to meet in Moscow
+Palestinian unity on agenda as Hamas, Fatah leaders meet in Moscow

 Israel has previously said it would not accept the PA to rule over Gaza after the war and promised to “destroy” Hamas after its October 7 attack, which killed 1,139 Israelis.

-In the five months of the war, about 30,000 Palestinian civilians have been killed in Israel’s response to the attack, the Ministry of Health in Gaza reported.
+In the five months of the war, about 30,000 Palestinians have been killed in Israel’s response to the attack, the Ministry of Health in Gaza reported.